Registering For GST

 Do you need to register for GST?

-Some supplies are exempt from the GST/HST – that is, no GST/HST applies to them.
-This means that you do not charge the GST/HST on these supplies of property and services, and you are not entitled to claim input tax credits on property and services acquired to provide these supplies.
-You cannot register for the GST/HST if your business provides only exempt supplies.
+Some services are exempt from the GST/HST – that is, no GST/HST applies to them.
+This means that you do not charge the GST/HST on these services, and you are not entitled to claim input tax credits on property and services acquired to provide them.
+You cannot register for the GST/HST if your business provides only exempt services.

 - a sale of housing that was last used by an individual as a place of residence;